 Is a GIS Master’s Degree Worth It?

 Are you thinking about enrolling in a GIS Master’s degree program?

-But the problem is: You don’t know if it’s the right path to go forward.
+But the problem is that you don’t know if it’s the right path to go forward.

 If this sounds like you, then you’ve come to the right place.

-Today, we weigh the pros and cons of graduating with a GIS Masters’s degree.
+Today, we weigh the pros and cons of graduating with a GIS Master’s degree.